Product quality and patient safety

 - Regular external product/service safety audits (see below):

 - We maintain a robust quality system with harmonized processes and procedures.
 These include providing integrated medical safety evaluations and benefit-risk assessments as well as monitoring the quality and safety of in-market and investigational products.
 This quality system is compliant with regulatory requirements and standards.
 Further, we are regularly subject to health authority inspections, which additionally ensure regulatory compliance and the highest product quality at our manufacturing sites.

 - Extent and scope of product quality and safety training for employees:

 - All internal and third-party personnel are required to take mandatory Safety and Quality (cGxP) trainings before executing a GxP relevant task.

 - Throughout the product lifecycle, all our operations require a cGxP certificate issued by the relevant health authorities, with a robust Quality Management System in place that incorporates all the relevant legal requirements and associated standards, including ISO.
 Against this background, regulators require we are able to prove that our employees are qualified, through education, training or experience, to perform any assigned task which has an impact on product quality or patient safety.

 Falsified medicines are a growing global problem.
-The Pharmaceutical Security Institute reported a 38% increase in pharmaceutical crime incidents between 2016 and 2021, leading to an all-time high in 2021.
+The Pharmaceutical Security Institute reported a 10% increase in pharmaceutical crime incidents worldwide in 2022 – to the highest number of incidents recorded in a single year.
 At Novartis, our priority is to protect patient health and safety through quick authentication and reporting of falsified medicines to health authorities and the WHO.
-Since 2017, our efforts have helped prevent falsified medicines from reaching and harming more than 1.8 million patients.

 Relevant links and disclosures